foospidy/DbDat/README.md

 _sql check where SQL variable is set on init_

 In this example we need the `appuser` variable from the calling parent class.
 The appuser needs to be dynamically added to the sql statement, so the `self.SQL` varaible is being set in the `__init__` method.
+Also, since this do_check method needs to execute the sql we need the DB cursur (connection) as well, this is set in the `__init_-` method with `self.dbcurs = parent.dbcurs`.

 https://github.com/foospidy/DbDat/blob/master/plugins/mysql/check_privilege_user_grants.py